jackwadden/lamprey/README.md

 ## Quick Start

 An example run script is provided to help users get started and play with various options.
+To work, LAMPrey needs the human reference (ideally pre-indexed using minimap2).
+The example scripts use the HG19 assembly, which can be [downloaded here](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz).

 ```
-$ scripts/run_h3.3.sh <reference_minimap_idx> <fastq>
+$ scripts/run_h3.3.sh <hg19_ref>.fa.idx <fastq>
 ```
 ## General LAMPrey Usage